pnp/sp-starter-kit/source/react-people-directory/README.md

 Description of the web part with possible additional details than in short summary.
 This Web Part illustrates the following concepts on top of the SharePoint Framework:

-* Using Microsoft Graph from the web parts
+* SharePoint Search API
-* Hosting SharePoint Framework components as Microsoft Teams tabs
+* PnP React Controls
-* Using app pages in SharePoint Online
+* Fluint UI Controls

 <img src="https://telemetry.sharepointpnp.com/sp-starter-kit/source/react-people-directory" />